 Downtown Hillsboro Revitalization Plan

-Location: The larger Downtown area, totaling 1,108 acres includes the Main Street commercial district; the Baseline/Oak, 10th Avenue, 1st Avenue, and light rail corridors; the southwest industrial area; and portions of downtown area residential neighborhoods.
+Location: The larger Downtown area, which includes the Main Street commercial district, Baseline and Oak streets, 10th Avenue, light rail corridors, the southwest industrial area, and portions of nearby residential neighborhoods.

-Description: The City of Hillsboro, through the Hillsboro 2020 Vision, the Downtown Framework Plan and the Downtown Urban Renewal Plan has identified the revitalization of downtown Hillsboro as a high priority.
-Downtown Hillsboro is the heart of the Hillsboro community, serving as the primary civic gathering spot in the city.
+Description: The revitalization of Downtown Hillsboro is a high priority for the City.
+Downtown is the heart of the Hillsboro community, serving as the primary civic gathering spot in the city.

 Contact: Karla Antonini, City of Hillsboro Economic Development Department

-Current Status: After input from stakeholders, a final design was created, including pedestrian, vehicular and parking directional signs, info kiosks, street name signs, welcome gateways and banners.
-Phase one installation included Downtown banners, pedestrian and parking signs, and info kiosks.
-Continued phased installation will be based on sign priorities and funding.
+Current Status: Artwork and design have been finalized, and installation of Downtown banners, pedestrian, parking signs, and info kiosks is complete.
+Additional phased installation will be based on sign priorities and funding.